WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Conclusion

 \section{Conclusion}

-We introduced \Dataset{}, a benchmark for evaluating workflow evaluation metrics under controlled structural and textual perturbations.
-Our analysis reveals that commonly used metrics exhibit distinct sensitivity patterns and calibration gaps across failure modes.
-These findings highlight the importance of severity-aware interpretation when validating workflow updates in production systems.
-By enabling calibration and metric selection, WorkflowPerturb provides practical support for automated workflow validation in CI/CD pipelines and evolving LLM-driven platforms.
+We introduced \Dataset{}, a benchmark for evaluating workflow metrics under controlled structural and textual perturbations.
+It was motivated by recurring change-management failures in a multi-agent workflow system we have run in production for over two years.
+Our analysis shows that metrics have distinct sensitivity patterns and calibration gaps across failure modes, so no single uncalibrated score is a sound basis for CI/CD shipping decisions.

+We expect \Dataset{} to help other teams that operate multi-agent workflow generators and face the same change-management question: whether a re-run, model swap, or prompt or orchestration change has silently regressed a validated workflow.
+To use it, a team expresses its golden and candidate workflows in the same node/edge form, scores candidates against approved references with the same metric families, and applies the calibrated bundle and thresholds (Table~\ref{tab:bundle-recommendation}) to gate CI/CD changes.
+The thresholds are operating points, not fixed constants: they can be re-tuned to a team's tolerance for missed regressions versus false alerts, and the perturbation protocol can be re-run on in-domain goldens to recalibrate.